ethannicholas/Frost/docs/operators.md

 * `...` (equivalent to `Range<Int?>(null, null, true)`)
 * `10 ... by -1` (equivalent to `SteppedRange<Int?>(10, null, -1, true)`)

-`Range` and `SteppedRange` are used in many of Panda's APIs.
+`Range` and `SteppedRange` are used in many of Frost's APIs.
 They are used to specify subranges of [List], substrings of [String], and as a target of [`for` loops](statements.html#for).

 <a name="shift"></a>